My Quiet Kitchen

 • Try it with the curry flavors of this Curried Chickpea Salad.

-• Add sweetness with dried fruit, fresh apple, or grapes.
+• Add sweetness with dried fruit like raisins, currants, or cranberries.
+Or fold in chopped fresh apple or grapes.

 • Switch up the seasonings and make Vegan Chicken Salad!